FREE Dual Enrollment Courses for GO College Students

 GO College’s High School Dual Enrollment program provides an opportunity for participants in 11th and 12th grades to enroll in Gannon University courses while in high school at no cost to the student.
 The program gives students the chance to jump-start their pursuit of a college degree, enter the work force earlier than their peers, and more importantly, save as much as $33,000 in tuition and fees.

-The college courses, whether taken for required or elective high school credit, are weighted and will be factored into the student’s GPA.
-A student may substitute a high school core class (English, Math, etc.) by successfully completed a dual enrollment class at Gannon with a C or higher.
+The college courses, whether taken for required or elective high school credit, are weighted at the AP level and will have a significant impact on the student’s GPA.
+A student may substitute a high school core class (English, math, etc.) by successfully completing a dual enrollment class at Gannon with a grade of "C" or higher.
 Grades appear on the student’s report card along with the grades earned in Erie High School courses.

 High School dual enrollment can begin following the completion of sophomore year and ends after the spring semester of senior year.

-All documents must be submitted together for consideration.
-There is no application fee for the High School Dual Enrollment Application, and GO College students will have their course fees waived.
-GO College also purchases course material for participating students.Gannon University’s Office of Admissions will grant the final decision on admissions.
-To ensure that a student’s experience at Gannon will enhance his/her high school performance, we ask that students work with the high school guidance counselor, principal, and/or GO College staff to avoid any conflict with regular school work while attending classes at Gannon University.
+GO College and Erie High School Guidance Counselors will make the final decision on acceptance.
+To ensure that a student’s experience at Gannon will enhance his/her high school performance, we ask that students work with their high school teachers, guidance counselor, and GO College staff to avoid any conflict with regular school work while attending classes at Gannon University.